DeePC-Hunt: Data-enabled Predictive Control Hyperparameter Tuning via Differentiable Optimization: Introduction

 Among the methods in this expanding literature, Data-enabled Predictive Control (DeePC) \citep{coulson2019dataenabled} stands out as an effective direct data-driven control algorithm.
 Operating similarly to Model Predictive Control (MPC) in a receding-horizon manner \citep{borelliBook}, DeePC circumvents the need for an accurate state-space model, relying instead on a Hankel matrix derived from offline input/output raw data.
 Although stability guarantees have been established only under specific assumptions \citep{coulson2019dataenabled}, the DeePC algorithm has demonstrated remarkable performance in controlling nonlinear systems affected by noise.
 This performance is mainly attributed to regularization techniques \citep{coulson2019regularized} and is theoretically justified by tools from distributionally robust optimization \citep{distributionally_robust_deepc}.
 However, the performance of DeePC is often sensitive to the regularization parameters \citep{dörfler2021bridging}, presenting challenges when experiments are difficult, costly, or unsafe.

 Today, the two standard methods for regularization tuning are analytical methods for the open-loop and manual guess-and-check.
-The analytical methods for the open-loop \citep{coulson2019regularized, chiuso2023harnessing} are considered overly conservative because the regularization for the open-loop is more conservative than for the closed-loop, as the latter accounts for DeePC's ability to replan at each timestep.
-Manual guess-and-check methods, on the other hand, optimize the closed-loop performance but require potentially difficult experiments on the real system.
-Given the conservativeness of open-loop methods and the danger of manual methods, there is a need for an automatic, closed-loop hyperparameter selection method.
+Open-loop methods, such as Final Control Error \citep{chiuso2023harnessing}, rely on structural assumptions of the objective function and often yield overly conservative performance, as they do not account for DeePC's ability to replan at each timestep.
+Manual guess-and-check methods, on the other hand, optimize the closed-loop performance but require experiments on the real system, which may be costly or even impossible.
+In contrast, DeePC-Hunt directly optimizes hyperparameters for receding-horizon closed-loop performance via offline backpropagation, without requiring strong modeling assumptions or direct interaction with the system.

 This paper introduces \textbf{D}ata-\textbf{e}nabl\textbf{e}d \textbf{P}redictive \textbf{C}ontrol \textbf{H}yperparameter T\textbf{un}ing via Differen\textbf{t}iable Optimization (DeePC-Hunt), a backpropagation-based method designed to automate hyperparameter tuning for DeePC. \emph{DeePC-Hunt interprets DeePC, i.e., the solution of the DeePC optimization, as a control policy, and interprets the DeePC regularization hyperparameters as the parameters of the policy}.
 Leveraging this DeePC-as-policy interpretation and an approximate model of the system dynamics, DeePC-Hunt optimizes the hyperparameters (to local optimality) by backpropagating \citep{backprop} closed-loop performance.
 Specifically, DeePC-Hunt implements a (constrained) variant of the resilient backpropagation algorithm \citep{Rprop} and widely-used automatic differentiation tools~\citep{Torch} to directly optimize the regularization hyperparameters of a DeePC policy based on the closed-loop performance of the policy deployed on the approximate model in offline experiments.
 Our findings suggest that, given a reasonably approximated model, DeePC-Hunt yields performant hyperparameters for the true system.
 Moreover, DeePC-Hunt demonstrates superior robustness to model inaccuracies over traditional model-based control methods.